huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always start and end the day right.md

 <https://routinebase.com>

 Devote _the same_ amount of time and energy to your Morning Routine AND Evening Routine.
-They're both equally critical to achieving your goals.
+They’re both equally critical to achieving your goals.

 Reserve the first and last part of your day for activities that support your mental health (_meditation_, _reading_, _journaling_, _walking_, _yoga stretching_, etc.)

-⭐️ It's crucial to balance rigid [discipline](discipline-equals-freedom.md) with flexible wiggle room.
+⭐️ It’s crucial to balance rigid [discipline](discipline-equals-freedom.md) with flexible wiggle room.
 Too much order is fragile.
 Have minimal structure in terms of routines over the course of your day to accommodate unexpected surprises.

 ---